vmware/vic-product/docs/user_doc/vic_overview/intro_to_vic_engine.md

 # Introduction to vSphere Integrated Containers Engine

 vSphere Integrated Containers Engine currently offers a subset of the Docker API.
-It is designed to specifically address the provisioning of containers into production, solving many of the problems highlighted in [What Does vSphere Integrated Containers Do?](#what_vic_does).
+It is designed to specifically address the provisioning of containers into production, solving many of the problems highlighted in [How vSphere Integrated Containers Helps vSphere Administrators](intro_to_vic.md#helps_admins).

 vSphere Integrated Containers Engine exploits the portability of the Docker image format to present itself as an enterprise deployment target.
 Developers build containers on one system and push them to a registry.
 Containers are tested by another system and are approved for production. vSphere Integrated Containers Engine can then pull the containers out of the registry and deploy them to vSphere.

 If you consider a Venn diagram with "What vSphere Does" in one circle and "What Docker Does" in another, the overlap is significant.
 The objective of vSphere Integrated Containers Engine is to take as much of vSphere as possible and layer whatever Docker capabilities are missing on top, reusing as much of Docker's own code as possible.
-The  result should not sacrifice the portability of the Docker image format and should be completely transparent to a Docker client.
+The  result does not sacrifice the portability of the Docker image format and should be completely transparent to a Docker client.
 The following sections describe key concepts and components that make this possible.

 - [Container VMs](#containervm)
 - [Virtual Container Hosts](#vch)